7 Sensational Free Things to Do in Oslo Norway

 Have you figured out yet that Oslo loves art?
 In addition to the formal art at University of Oslo and Frogner Park, find creative and lively street art all over the city.

-Public Art Around Oslo
+7. Oslo Public Art

 Walk around Oslo and see hundreds of public art statues.
 One nickname for Oslo is “Tiger City” which certainly explains the famous tiger statue in the square outside the train station.
 Rub the nose, ears, and teeth for good luck.